Woman arrested, charged in Coral Springs woman’s fatal shooting

 Detectives determined it was the 911 caller who had shot and killed the victim.

-The caller, identified as 51-year-old Yvonne Serrano, was arrested and charged with second-degree murder and tampering with physical evidence.
+The caller, identified as 51-year-old Yvonne Serrano, was taken into custody and charged with second-degree murder and tampering with physical evidence.

+The arrest report states she deleted her Ring doorbell videos during the time the incident took place.

+Serrano is being held at the Broward County Jail.
+She did not appear in bond court on Sunday

 Police have reviewed surveillance video and continue to investigate to determine a motive behind the shooting.
 They urged anyone with information to contact Coral Springs Police Detective Frank Randazzo at 954-356-1262 or frandazzo@coralsprings.org.